Dutch Oven Pot Roast (Oven-Baked)

 This post may contain affiliate links.
 Please read our disclosure policy.

-Finished pot roast on a serving platter with vegetables around it.
-A few fresh herbs on top.
+Dutch oven pot roast on a serving platter with vegetables around it.

 Simple Ingredients

-• Cornstarch: Used to thicken the gravy, creating a smooth and glossy consistency.
+• Cornstarch: Used at the end of cooking to thicken the gravy, creating a smooth, glossy consistency that coats the meat and vegetables beautifully.

 See the recipe card for quantities.